01 02 03 04 05 06 07 08 09

 Day 1

 Arrival in Tashkent.
 You will be met by our driver and taken to the hotel.
-Registration at the hotel.
+After some rest, we will explore the old part of the capital of Uzbekistan (optional).
+Overnight at the hotel.

 Day 2